SuvarnPillay/Research-Project/PHASE_2/README.md

 2) Then, I will make a more meaningful model by increasing it to 2 dimensions and follow similar steps.

 The above phases have been completed successfully.
 In the next phase, I hope to improve on the 2-D ground truth model such that it produces trajectories that more accurately resemble projectile motion.
+All final files are in the ground truth folder names 2-D working